dopecodez/open-graph-scraper/README.md

 ## Usage

 Once program is up and running, you can call the endpoint with server_ip/ogScrap.
 By default, the port should be 3000.
-On your local machine, server_ip would be http://localhost:3000.
-This is a post request which expects a JSON body as such:
+On your local machine, server_ip would be http://localhost:3000 (if you haven't specified any port).
+This is a post request which expects a JSON post body as such:
 ```
 {
   "url" : "https://duckduckgo.com/?t=hk"
 }
 ```
+I also hosted the same app on heroku.
+So you guys can run the api by calling a post request to https://arcane-spire-12570.herokuapp.com/ogScrap with the same body as above and see the magic happen.

 ## Built With